 Having yet to experience Cocteau's art (cinematic or otherwise), I only knew to expect a surreal and/or avant-garde film with Orpheus.
 While I enjoy some movies that use absurd, disturbing, or non-linear narratives (David Lynch, anyone?)
 I can't say I'm a fan; I get impatient with obvious attempts (as I see them) to confuse the audience.
 So I was pleasantly surprised that Orpheus, while it has a healthy helping of strangeness, kept me entertained with a largely linear narrative, and the supernatural elements were more intriguing than creepy.
 (I cannot say the same for the two other films in the "Orphic Trilogy," The Blood of a Poet (1932) and Testament of Orpheus (1960), but more about those later.)
 Cocteau's genius lies in how he weaves this classic tale into a tapestry of dreamlike imagery and poetic symbolism.
 Spoilers ahead!

 The film starts out in a crowded cafe in postwar Paris, where young poets and artists engage in lively conversation, with a guitarist adding a musical backdrop.
 We meet Orpheus, who observes the activity from a distance, talking with his editor about the fact that his poetry isn't appreciated anymore and that a newer generation seems to be getting all the attention.
-As played by Jean Marais, Cocteau's one-time partner, this Orpheus seems like an preppy young stud, fitting into, rather than outside, mainstream society of the early 1950s.
+As played by Jean Marais, Cocteau's one-time partner, this Orpheus seems like a preppy young stud, fitting into, rather than outside, mainstream society of the early 1950s.

 In the middle of that conversation, a Rolls Royce pulls up, and an elegantly dressed woman (Maria Casares) and a young man get out, the youth obviously drunk.
 Orpheus watches with disgust, as he learns this is one of the new poets he has been complaining about, Cégeste (Édouard Dermithe).
 Due to Cégeste's drunkenness and carelessness, a brawl erupts and engulfs the entire place.